garysheng/faithwalk-os/principles/study-wise-spiritual-elders.md

 - Frank Viola.
 His Christ-centered ecclesiology and writing on organic church life challenged my assumptions about institutionalism and helped me prioritize Christ’s headship over brand and structure.

 - Dr. Michael Cocchini—his journey across religions and rigorous biblical reasoning are refreshing.
+From exploring multiple faiths to deep dives in Scripture, he offers clear apologetics that cut through modern confusion.
+His practical wisdom on discernment, spiritual warfare, and living counter-culturally has helped me navigate faith in a skeptical world.

+- John Piper.
+His book "Don't Waste Your Life" inspires radical devotion to Christ over worldly pursuits.
+He offers wise views on AI—don't put it on a pedestal, but use it as a tool under God's sovereignty.
+Piper's teaching on Christian hedonism ("God is most glorified in us when we are most satisfied in Him") reframes joy as central to faith.
+His writings on God's sovereignty in suffering and passion for global missions have strengthened my resolve to live purposefully for eternity.

 - My friend Peter Han—his Tree of Life vs. Tree of Knowledge teaching reshaped how I trust God with money and work.